 You can create columns within a text frame by using the Text Frame Options dialog box.

 You cannot create columns of unequal width in a text frame.
-To create columns of unequal width or height, add threaded text frames side-by-side on either a document page or a master page.
+To create columns of unequal width or height, add threaded text frames side-by-side on either a document page or a parent page.

 A. Original 2‑column text frame B. Resized with Fixed Column Width deselected (still 2 columns) C. Resized with Fixed Column Width selected (4 columns)